 OCWA is one of many drinking water systems that provide drinking water with a controlled, low level of fluoride for consumer dental health protection.
-According to the United States Center for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at an optimal dose of 0.7 mg/l.
-To ensure that the fluoride supplement in your water provides optimal dental protection, the NYS Health Department requires that we monitor fluoride levels on a daily basis.
-During 2018 monitoring showed fluoride levels in your water were within 0.1mg/l of the optimal dose; 88% of the time for Otisco Lake water, 99% of the time for Lake Ontario water, and 80% for Skaneateles water.
+According to the United States Center for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at an optimal dose of 0.7 mg/L. To ensure that the fluoride supplement in your water provides optimal dental protection, the NYS Health Department requires that we monitor fluoride levels on a daily basis.
+During 2019 monitoring showed fluoride levels in your water were within 0.1mg/L of the optimal dose; 100% of the time for Otisco Lake water, 94% of the time for Lake Ontario water.